 - Provide input for the development and selection of experiences abroad for UNL students.
 This includes experiences centered on study, internships, service-learning and research.

-- Recommend policy and new/revised procedures to the Education Abroad Office (EAO), Associate Vice Chancellor (AVC/SIO) for International Engagement and Global Strategies/Senior International Officer, and other appropriate authoritative UNL body.
+- Recommend policy and new/revised procedures to the Education Abroad Office (EAO), Associate Vice Chancellor (AVC/SIO) for Global Affairs/Senior International Officer, and other appropriate authoritative UNL body.

 - Review existing policies and help solidify adherence to current and future education abroad programming policies across all departments and colleges;